NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/react/python-assessment-tool/README.md

 Within the `plain_pyscripts` folder are examples showing what kinds of code this program can evaluate.
 You may run the individual `judge.py` in the folders to experience how the tool processes these examples, or run the `__init__.py` if you prefer a more "indirect" approach.

 If you decide to use `__init__.py`, you can change the argument in the last line `run_judge('plain_pyscripts\\examination_collections')` to a directory of the example code of your choice.
 Specifically, swap `<examination-example>` in `run_judge('plain_pyscripts\\<examination-example>')` with the name of the directory of your chosen example code before you run the file.

+The following is a description of each `examination` folder in `plain_pyscripts`:

+- `examination_addints`: Assessing the method for computing the sum of a number of integers
+- `examination_classes`: Assessing the use of Python classes
+- `examination_collections`: Assessing the use of Python collections (namely lists and tuples)
+- `examination_template`: The customizable template of `examination_<number>`